RobertNeher/digital_bricks_old/README.md

 Simulation of logical circuits.

 ## Features
-* Pre-defined logic circuits: AND, OR, XOR, NAND, NOR, NXOR: Each with flexible number of inputs
+* Pre-defined logic circuits: NOT (Inverter), AND, OR, XOR, NAND, NOR, NXOR: Each with flexible number of inputs
 * Flip-flop
 * Oscillator
 * 7 or 16 segment display